Noose Found on Floor of Segregation Exhibit at African American History Museum

-On Wednesday, visitors to the National Museum of African American History and Culture in Washington, D.C., found a noose on the floor, according to Reuters.
+On Wednesday, visitors to the National Museum of African American History and Culture in Washington, D.C. found a noose on the floor, according to Reuters.

 This is the second noose that’s been found on Smithsonian grounds just in the past week; the first was spotted hanging from a tree near the Hirshhorn Museum.
 The two incidents correlate with a rising number of bias incidents and hate crimes recorded by the Southern Poverty Law Center.
 Between the November election and February 2017, more than 1,300 hate incidents were reported.
 Recent racially motivated attacks include the fatal Portland train stabbings and the murder of Bowie State University Student, Richard Collins III.